monogon-dev/monogon/README.md

 ## Run build

-The build uses a Fedora 30 base image with a set of dependencies:
+The build uses a Fedora 30 base image with a set of dependencies.

+Start container shell:

 ```
 modprobe kvm